 … take in some culture!

-Life in 19th century Lübeck became a major focus after the famous German writer Thomas Mann published a novel about the decline of a wealthy north German merchant family over the course of four generations and roughly the years from 1835 to 1877.
+Life in 19th century Lübeck became a major focus after the famous German writer Thomas Mann published a novel about the decline of a wealthy north German merchant family over the course of four generations.
 Mann’s own background was that of a wealthy Hanseatic family and even though he never explicitly mentions the city name in his 1901 novel, it is without doubt Lübeck that he is referring to.

 From here, you can walk everywhere in the city as the Holstentor and Lübeck’s old town are very close by.
 No need at all to spend a cent on public transport.
 Check.